-The main contributing factor in how note-taking improves learning is the encoding effect – notes help the learner improve information encoding which is translating the information from your senses to human memory.
-The first step of memory formation is encoding and our learning’s strength and reliability depend on how well and accurately the material is encoded.
+The main contributing factor in how note-taking improves learning is the encoding effect – notes help the learner improve information encoding, which is translating the information from your senses to human memory.
+The first step of memory formation is encoding.
+Our learning’s strength and reliability depend on how well and accurately the material is encoded.

 Encoding while reading occurs at 4 levels:

 - Auditory: Spoken and reading information for new content.

 - Semantic: The meaning of information, recognizing the terms you already know and don’t know.

 - Visuo-spatial: Understanding processes and arrangement of information (classifications, flow charts, cycles, equations, geometry, visual examples of objects, anatomy, etc.).

 - Elaborative/associative: Connecting encoded information to concepts you already know and adding details to new learning.